FritzJay/WatchRusty/README.md

 Or, clone the project and run the PowerShell script, which is the same as the code above.

+## What does it do?

+It creates a Windows Scheduled Task that automatically opens your default web browser to twitch.tv/rusty_neal when he starts streaming.
+If you aren't familiar with Windows Scheduled Tasks and would like to remove this beauty, no problemo.
+Follow the step(s) below to remove the task automatically.

 ## Okay I'm done now

 If you want to stop this automated nonsense, open up Windows PowerShell and paste the following: